Jinger Duggar Reveals She Broke One Tradition Before Marrying Jeremy Vuolo

 The love story between Jinger Duggar and Jeremy Vuolo seems to have Counting On fans glued to their seats.
 It was shocking when she announced she was in a courtship because for a long time she was viewed as a tomboy who wasn’t interested in anything girly.
 She did photography, played with the boys, and just seemed to enjoy everything.
 Jinger was hit with the love bug hard with Jeremy, and things seemed to move pretty fast.
 There were some critics talking about the length of time it took to get engaged and married, but it was much longer than what was actually shown on Counting On.

 Fans want to find out whether or not Jinger Duggar is expecting her first child yet.
 There have been plenty of speculations, but no official announcement.
 A lot of pressure has been put on Jinger because of a comment her brother-in-law made during an episode of Counting On that aired last fall.
 He said that he had expected his sister-in-law to be pregnant before the end of the year.
-This was prior to the wedding date being announced, and fans have been pressing for news since the moment the couple walked down the aisle.
+This was before the wedding date being announced, and fans have been pressing for news since the moment the couple walked down the aisle.
 Jill and Jessa Duggar both fell pregnant with their first children almost immediately, setting the bar high for the third sister to get married.

 QOTD: who do you want to win the Super Bowl?